Alexit0/weather_report_test/README.md

 ## Install
-1. Obtain a token from  @BotFather, issuing the /newbot command and following the steps until you're given a new token.
+1. Create a bot and obtain a token from  @BotFather

 >(You can find a step-by-step guide [here](https://core.telegram.org/bots/tutorial))